7 Best Homeowners Insurance Companies in New York of 2023

 This policy covers everything from the your dwelling, exterior, personal possessions, liability, medical, and additional living expenses, however, normally only the exterior is covered under an open perils policy.

-What HO-7 Policies Do Not Cover
+What HO-7 Policies Typically Do Not Cover

 Whatever is excluded in policies from HO-2 to HO-6 is going to be excluded in an HO-7 policy.